An article in the 'Onion' series by Niels Kooi

 In crisis situations, where you need to respond fast, it could still be the best strategy.
 We all remember how organisations behaved differently throughout the pandemic.
 Organisational behaviours can basically change overnight.
 Culture change, and sustainable behaviour change, however, can only be achieved if driven from the inside (where the values sit).
 This article series will provide insights in how to do that, starting with the values, and working its way out all the way to behaviours.

-Continue reading with the following articles (links will be added once published):
+Continue reading with the following articles: